 Clean the outside of the glitter bowls with alcohol and paper towels and let dry.

-Cut out your face and buttons.
-If you don’t have a cutting machine, you can always use stickers or glue and glitter or hand cut vinyl or contact paper.
-Then you’ll apply the vinyl with transfer paper (or you can free hand if you want!) to the smaller bowl.
+Cut out your snowman face and buttons of adhesive vinyl.
+If you don’t have a cutting machine, you can always use stickers or glue and glitter or hand-cut vinyl or contact paper to decorate your DIY snowman.

 I just took the metal top hook off of it.
 Grab your glue gun and glue that puppy on!

 I added a little bit of hot glue to two spots on the bowl and attached them together.
 If the lights go out, it will be easy to cut the glue attachment since it’s pretty small on both sides.

 I cut it about an inch wide by 24 inches long.
-I folded it in half (so part around neck was 1/2 inch) and wrapped it in between the two bowls.
+I folded it in half (so the part around the neck was 1/2 inch) and wrapped it in between the two bowls.

 I just tied it in a double knot and cut the ends off where I wanted them.
 I used a dot of hot glue to hold it in place but that’s optional.

 If you’d like to watch a video tutorial, of how I used the same method to make Grinch decorations, click on the link.

-To find out how to make this wrapped DIY light up canvas Christmas decor, check out my tutorial on cricut Christmas projects here!
+To find out how to make this wrapped DIY light up canvas Christmas decor, check out my tutorial on Cricut Christmas projects here!

 Here’s how my glitter Grinch came out.
 Make sure to hop on over to the tutorial to grab the FREE Grinch face SVG file.

 If you’d like to check out a whole bunch more Christmas crafts click here!
-Or if you love your Cricut as much as I do and want to get inspired by a roundup of Cricut Christmas ideas from around the blogosphere, click on link!
+Or if you love your Cricut as much as I do and want to get inspired by a roundup of Cricut Christmas ideas from around the blogosphere, click on the link!

-Thanks for checking out my post!!
-Have a creative day!
+Thanks for stopping by and have a creative day!